Part 1, Chapter 3

-A microservice architecture provides a means of breaking apart large applications into smaller services that interact and communicate with each another.
+A microservice architecture provides a means of breaking apart large, monolithic applications into smaller services that interact and communicate with each another.
 Each service has independent deliverables, so each one can be deployed, upgraded, scaled, and replaced on their own, separate from the whole.
 Communication between the services usually happens over a network connection through HTTP calls (request/response).
 Web sockets, message queues, pub/sub, and remote procedure calls (RPC) can also be used to connect standalone components.

 Separation of Concerns